kubedb/docs/docs/guides/memcached/reconfigure/memcached.md

 As we can see from the configuration of running memcached, the value of `maxclients` has been updated to `2000`.

 As we can see from the configuration of running memcached, the value of `maxclients` has been changed from `500` to `2000`.
-So the reconfiguration of the database is successful.
+So, the reconfiguration of the database is successful.

 ### Reconfigure using apply config